For a travel nurses, finding balance between work and exploration is a skill worth mastering.

 Schedule Your Upcoming Adventures

 Planning helps you get the most from your free time.
 On your calendar, fill in your work hours and see where you can schedule a day trip to a nearby town, a three-hour snorkel tour, or even an hour-long stroll along a boardwalk.
-Create your bucket list on your Gypsy Nurse profile by listing your top ten must-do activities.
 Even if it’s only a few hours a week or a weekend a month, there’s something about formalizing your adventures by writing them out that makes them stick.
 Well-laid adventure plans help you make the most of your downtime, and bring balance into your life.

 Author: Evan is a rare-breed of freelance writers who, believe it or not, doesn’t drink coffee!
 Currently serving as a content specialist for FreedomCare, an agency that helps with Medicaid’s CDPAP program, he’s grateful for the opportunities he’s had to share his thoughts and stories with people through this crazy place called the internet.